 - How to build a flat bottomed boat

-- How to make a flat bottom boat more stable
+- How to make a homemade Jon boat more stable

-- Should you build or buy a flat bottom boat?
+So, how do you build a flat bottom boat?

 The initial planning phase of your flat bottom boat build requires you to decide on the overall design plan of your boat, the material you will use to build it and the construction method you will employ.